o7-Fire/Log4Shell/README.md

 - to test if it's actually vulnerable to RCE, try to use harmless payloads if its running then its vulnerable.

-- if `com.sun.jndi.ldap.object.trustURLCodebase` property is set to `true` then you are vulnerable like really
+- if `com.sun.jndi.ldap.object.trustURLCodebase` property is set to `true` then you are vulnerable like really else, the attacker can use existing classpath
   ![](https://cdn.discordapp.com/attachments/918290369639227434/919240541810610206/unknown.png)

 - if you found the victim log and see this: